 Appraisers who are unfamiliar with the HUD Handbook standards should not certify that a property meets those standards and doing so constitutes a misrepresentation.
 If the qualified appraiser is unfamiliar with the HUD Handbook standards, the lender should obtain a home inspection report provided by a home inspector deemed qualified by the lender.
-The appraiser must report all readily observable property deficiencies, as well as any adverse conditions discovered performing the research involved in completing the appraisal.
+Regardless of whether the appraisal is performed by a qualified appraiser or not, The appraiser must report all readily observable property deficiencies, as well as any adverse conditions discovered performing the research involved in completing the appraisal.